HBO’s The Rehearsal Examines Pilot Communication: SO WEIRD & GOOD

 This show is indescribably unusual, yet captivating

-I’ve never seen a show quite like this, because it’s a comedy series, and it kind of blurs the line between fiction and reality.
+I’ve never seen a show quite like this, because it’s a comedy series, and it kind of blurs the lines between fiction and reality.
 So the premise of so many setups is absurd, yet then there are insights where you can’t help but think that he has actually uncovered something brilliant.

-Like, Fielder goes great lengths to investigate pilot communication and mental health, by doing everything from setting up a fake pilot break room at an airport, to creating a fake bar where pilots can talk to one another, to creating a fake flight deck to observe pilot communications.
-By the way, for those who have seen the show, that one pilot who has been banned from all the dating sites is a piece of work, OMG, and I feel bad for anyone who is stuck in the flight deck with him.
+By the way, for those who have seen the show, that one pilot who has been banned from all the dating sites is a piece of work, and I feel bad for anyone who is stuck in the flight deck with him.

 But Fielder doesn’t stop there.
 His investigation into pilot behavior includes everything from holding a fake singing competition to see how first officers judge performers, to examining the behavior of cloned dogs.